kylehughes/computer-techniques/computer-techniques/content/documents/home-network-coax-backhaul/index.md

 ## Problem

-In April 2019, I moved into a three-story rental townhome that was not wired to support [RJ45][rj45] wall plates (see: [Ethernet][ethernet]).
+In April 2019, I moved into a three-story rental townhome not wired to support [RJ45][rj45] wall plates (see: [Ethernet][ethernet]).
 I have many wired and wireless devices, and I'm a networking wonk, so I need my residence to have readily-available, multi-modal Internet everywhere.
 I wanted all three floors to have full 5GHz [WiFi 5](wifi-5) (see: [802.11ac][80211ac]) coverage, as well as gigabit (or close) wired RJ45 access in most rooms.
 It followed that I would ideally deploy wireless access points from the RJ45 drops on each floor.

 Rewiring the residence with Cat6 cables was not possible because it was a rental.
 Wired with [RG59 or RG6][coax-cable-type] (see: Coax) like many modern American homes, we find wall plates with [F connectors][f-connector] in most rooms.